HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-For both Fetch and XHR, the usage has tremendously increased over the years.
-Fetch has seen an increase of 38% on desktop pages and 48% for XHR.
-With a gradual increase for fetch, the focus seems to be towards cleaner requests and handling responses better.
+For both `Fetch` and XHR, the usage has tremendously increased over the years. `Fetch` has seen an increase of 38% on desktop pages and 48% for XHR.
+With a gradual increase for `Fetch`, the focus seems to be towards cleaner requests and handling responses better.

-### Web Components and the Shadow DOM
+### Web Components and the shadow DOM

 With the web becoming componentized, a developer building a single page application may think about a user view as a set of components.
 This is not only for the sake of developers building dedicated components for each feature, but also to maximize component reusability.
 It could be in the same app on a different view or in a completely different application.
 Such use cases lead to the usage of custom elements and web components in web applications.